ircdocs/modern-irc/_includes/modern-appendix.md

       ":No origin specified"

-Indicates a PING or PONG message missing the originator parameter which is required by deprecated IRC servers.
+Indicates a PING or PONG message missing the originator parameter which is required by old IRC servers.
-This should not be used anymore.
+Nowadays, this may be used by some servers when the PING `<token>` is empty.

 ### `ERR_UNKNOWNCOMMAND (421)`